bonitasoft/bonita-doc/md/performance-tuning.md

 invalid sessions and to avoid out-of-memory errors.
 Property name: `org.bonitasoft.engine.clean.invalid.sessions.cron`

-These property values are configured in _`bonita_home`_`/server/platform/conf/bonita-platform.properties` and are used to initialize the Quartz trigger tables the first time that the Engine starts.
+These property values are configured in `bonita-platform.properties` and are used to initialize the Quartz trigger tables the first time that the Engine starts.
 They are not read subsequently, so changing the values in `bonita-platform.properties` after the Engine has been started has no effect on Quartz.
 For value definition, and information about how to update the Quartz trigger tables, see the [Quartz documentation](http://www.quartz-scheduler.org/documentation/) about Cron Triggers.